BDC Hamburger Icon

 Nearly every CRM vendor we reviewed has some form of an online community.
 However, Salesforce’s Trailblazer community is particularly impressive, replete with documentation invaluable for admins.
 You can find step-by-step guides on everything from creating custom CRM reports to turning on user notifications.

-There’s also an extensive user-only forum for direct communication with other admins and CRM users and a comprehensive Trailhead learning platform with various product-related courses, upskilling opportunities and official certifications.
+There’s also an extensive members-only forum for direct communication with other admins and CRM users, as well as a comprehensive Trailhead learning platform featuring product-related courses, upskilling opportunities and official Salesforce certifications.

 Salesforce Pricing